 Seismic data collected during the site survey cruise provided excellent images of late Oligocene-Holocene sedimentation on the Marion Plateau.
 Following the nomenclature of Pigram (1993), four unconformity-bounded megasequences (A-D) are identified overlying the continental basement (Figs. F7, F8).
 These five seismic units can be mapped through most of the survey area.
 The following section describes the seismic facies, geometry, and the general seismic stratigraphic architecture of these megasequences.
 Seismic sequence boundaries separating megasequences are labeled in uppercase letters that represent the name of the two bounding megasequences (A/B, B/C, etc.).
-Because of the nature of the carbonate platform sediments drilled during Leg 194, in this volume we do not follow the nomenclature of Pigram (1993) when referring to the platform phases.
-Instead, the NMP is discussed as the northern platform and the SMP as the southern platform.
 All major seismic stratigraphic elements can be recognized in Figures F7 and F8, which show two transects along which all Leg 194 sites are positioned.
-Figures F9A and F9B show lithologic columns, chronostratigraphic frameworks, and petrophysical signatures for the same two transects.
+Figures F9A and F9B show lithostratigraphic columns, chronostratigraphic frameworks, and petrophysical signatures for the same two transects.

-Seismic Megasequence D (Latest Miocene-Holocene)
+Seismic Megasequence D (Pliocene-Holocene)

 Megasequence D has variable thickness and is composed of latest Miocene to Holocene hemipelagic sediments.
 Megasequence D sediments were deposited under the influence of strong currents in thick sediment drifts characterized by numerous downlap surfaces defining individual drift packages (Fig. F7).
-The thickness of Megasequence D is controlled largely by the preexisting relief existing at the end of the late Miocene, as strong currents moved the sediments over the plateau and filled existing topographic depressions.
+The thickness of Megasequence D is largely controlled by the preexisting relief existing at the end of the late Miocene as strong currents moved the sediments over the plateau and filled existing topographic depressions.
 Sediment sequence geometry indicates a predominant progradation of drift units, and thus a current direction, from north to south.